novasamatech/nova-utils/README.md

 Contains JSON file with networks info: its token (ticker, precision), types, available nodes, account prefix, set of options (is testnet, has crowdloans)

 #### Icons
-Group of icons to saturate Fearless Wallet
+Group of icons to saturate Nova Wallet

 Note: Icons should be used from trusted sources, however currently icons are not available on the participants' websites, so for convenience, there is /icons folder.